Conveyor system: Motorized Drive Roller (MDR)

-These advantages often make MDR conveyor a popular choice for conveyors in Distribution centers, Order processing facilities, as well as general Manufacturing operations where operator ergonomics and safety are considerations.

 Heavy-duty roller

 Heavy-duty roller conveyors are used for moving items that weigh at least 500 lbs.
 This type of conveyor makes the handling of such heavy equipment/products easier and more time effective.
 Many of the heavy duty roller conveyors can move as fast as 75 ft/min.

 Other types of heavy-duty roller conveyors are gravity roller conveyors, chain-driven live roller conveyors, pallet accumulation conveyors, multi-strand chain conveyors, and chain and roller transfers.

 Gravity roller conveyors are easy to use and are used in many different types of industries such as automotive and retail.

 Chain-driven live roller conveyors are used for single or bi-directional material handling.
 Large, heavy loads are moved by chain driven live roller conveyors.

 Pallet accumulation conveyors are powered through a mechanical clutch.
 This is used instead of individually powered and controlled sections of conveyors.

 Multi-strand chain conveyors are used for double-pitch roller chains.
 Products that cannot be moved on traditional roller conveyors can be moved by a multi-strand chain conveyor.

 Chain and roller conveyors are short runs of two or more strands of double-pitch chain conveyors built into a chain-driven line roller conveyor.
 These pop up under the load and move the load off of the conveyor.